Here is our report on how the Furuno 1832 radar on Morgan’s Cloud handled our 10,000-mile, eight-month Arctic voyage:

 The 1832 was discontinued some years ago, and Furuno stopped supporting it a year or so ago, so we will need to look at a replacement.
 Right now we are thinking of going with the successor to the 1832, the 1835.

 (A note on our reason for replacing a piece of gear that’s still working: we just don’t want to be in some obscure place with a busted piece of vital kit, no parts available at any price, and be faced with installing a whole new model, and learning how to use it.)

 Yes, I know, the 1835 is not broadband; or the all singing, all dancing, iPad controlled, newest thing.
 But for us, the devil we know and the track record of reliability trump the newest features every time.

 We will probably add the ARP11 automated target plotter too since there are still many fishing boats out there that don’t transmit on AIS.
 ARP is also a quick and easy way to determine if the target you are seeing on radar is an ice berg or a vessel.

 Free Standing Unit

-By the way, while we may interface the new radar to our navigation computer, so as to be able to display the radar overlaid on the chart, we would never consider an integrated display being fed by a radar antenna without a dedicated radar display.
+We would never consider an integrated display being fed by a radar antenna without a dedicated radar display.
 Just too much like putting all our eggs in one basket.
 And in our experience, the more things you ask a machine to do, the less it does any of them well and the less reliable it gets.

 If you have any first hand experience with radar to help us, and others, with our upcoming replacement decision, please leave a comment.
 Do keep in mind that we are interested in reliability rather than whiz-bang features—I suggest that if you are serious about getting, and staying, “out there”, you should be too.